phaserjs/phaser/README.md

 * Phaser.Polygon can now accept the points list in a variety of formats: Arrays of Points, numbers, objects with public x/y properties or any combination of, or as a parameter list (thanks @pnstickne for the original implementation #1267)
 * All of the Input classes now use the more consistent `enabled` property instead of `disabled`.
 I.e. you can now check `if (input.mouse.enabled)` rather than `if (!input.mouse.disabled)`.
 The disabled property has been moved to a getter for backwards compatibility but is deprecated and will be removed in a future version (thanks @pnstickne #1257)
 * The Input class has been given a minor refactor to tidy things up.
 Specifically:
     * pointerN are aliases to backed pointers[N-1] array.
-This simplifies (and increases the efficiency of) looping through all the pointers when applicable; also eliminates pointer-existance checks Removes various hard-coded limits (added MAX_POINTERS); changed maxPointers default
+This simplifies (and increases the efficiency of) looping through all the pointers when applicable; also eliminates pointer-existence checks Removes various hard-coded limits (added MAX_POINTERS); changed maxPointers default
     * Removed some special-casing from cases where it did not matter
     * Removed === false/true, == usage for consistency, changed missing value check to typeof, etc.
-    * Updated documentation for specificty; added @public\@protected
+    * Updated documentation for specificity; added @public\@protected
     * @deprecated currentPointers due to odd set pattern; totalCurrentPointers is more appropriate.
 (thanks @pnstickne #1283)
 * Various ScaleManager fixes and updates (thanks @pnstickne):